TrueDub/bootstrap-react-treetable/README.md

 # bootstrap-react-treetable
 A React component that presents a simple TreeTable, allowing the user to supply styling and rendering options.
 A default styling (using Bootstrap 4) is also available.
+XXX

 ## Installation
 Run the following command: